mr-nart/Kingmaker/Quests/Backburner/Investigating the Black Tears.md

 - one very suspicious guest -- *a female halfling named [[Gilda Goodword]] has concealing makeup over her left cheek, covering her face with a hood...*
 	- perhaps unlikely to be a Black Tears member?
 Eric was pretty racist, so unclear if a halfling would be allowed in
 	- [[Garrett Goodword]] claims she's his cousin and that he's mentoring her in the family business
+	- Gilda *does not have a forearm tattoo*, not a Black Tears member, but they're hiding something clearly
 - *discussed security issue briefly w/ [[Kesten Garess]] during the party*, will discuss further after
 	- Caine explained everything he knows, handed over the giant's mantle, discussed Gilda's makeup
 	- Caine will stand guard overnight w/ Brenza & Ulfric, who are holding onto his weapons